 Conventional methods such as Chemical Oxygen Demand (COD) tests (that only indicate organic compounds) or standard dry solids or COD lab analysis fail to measure the wash loss satisfactorily.
 Total Dissolved Solids (TDS) has proven to be a reliable parameter for measuring washing efficiency, because it takes account of both the inorganic and organic fractions, thus all washable solids (real wash loss) are quantified.

-Download our application note to learn how Vaisala K-PATENTS® SAFE-DRIVE Refractometer PR-23-SD measurement technology addresses the critical factors required for measuring TDS in all types of brown stock washers and washing processes.
+Download our application note to learn how Vaisala Polaris SAFE-DRIVE Process Refractometer PR53SD measurement technology addresses the critical factors required for measuring TDS in all types of brown stock washers and washing processes.
 This technology provides:

-Download the application note in PDF by filling the form.
+Download the application note in PDF by filling out the form.